-- 1. Homework is due at the beginning of class on the due date.
-Late homework not will not be accepted. - 2.
+- 1. Homework is due at the beginning of class on the due date. - 2.
 For homework please use white paper that is 8.5 x 11 inches with no torn or tattered edges.
 Multiple homework pages should be stapled together.
 You may use the back. - 3.
 Show all your work; the answer alone is not worth anything.
 Homework solutions must be explained with enough English to be understandable. - 4.
 Homework answers should have units and a reasonable number of significant digits. - 5.
-You may work with others on homework but not on the tests or final exam.
+You may work with others on homework (but not on the tests or final exam).